soarlab/maline/README.md

 As **maline** is executing, obtained `.log` files are parsed and as a result one `.graph` file per `.log` file is generated.
-From the `.graph` files we generate a feature vector for every analyzed app:
+From the `.graph` files we generate a feature vector for every analyzed app by executing:

     createFeatureDataFile.sh